I'll Stand by You: Carrie Underwood version

 "I'll Stand by You" was covered in 2007 by Carrie Underwood as a charity single, recorded for the American Idol special, Idol Gives Back which aired on April 25, 2007.

-Carrie Underwood performed the song during her visit to Africa, which was used as soundtrack for a video vignette, where Underwood is seen singing to children and doing different activities with them.
+Carrie Underwood performed the song during her visit to Africa.
+The song was used as the soundtrack for a video vignette where Underwood is seen singing to children and doing various activities with them.
 The single and the video were released on the U.S. iTunes Store on April 26, 2007.
 Ryan Seacrest announced that all money made on digital downloads would be donated to charity to help millions of poor children at the time.

 On its first few days of release, the song sold 124,496 digital downloads, prompting a debut on the U.S. Billboard Hot 100 at number six, Underwood's highest Hot 100 position since her 2005 debut single "Inside Your Heaven", which debuted at number one.

 It was eventually removed from iTunes, leading the single to have one of the biggest falls in Hot 100 history.
-The single collected over 300,000 digital downloads in the time period it was available for download.
-As announced, all profits from the sale of the single were donated to charity.
+The single collected over 300,000 digital downloads in the time it was available for download.
+All profits from the sale of the single were donated to charity.
 The single also received unsolicited airplay on U.S. country music radio stations, despite not being officially released to country radio.

-During one of the elimination episodes of American Idol Season Six, the song was used as the send-off song for contestant Phil Stacey (the first of two eliminated contestants that week) in lieu of Daughtry's "Home," the show's main send-off song that season.
+During one of the elimination episodes of American Idol Season 6, the song was used as the send-off song for contestant Phil Stacey (the first of two eliminated contestants that week) instead of Daughtry's "Home," the show's main send-off song that season.
 Underwood performed the song during the Idol Finale on May 23, 2007.

 Music video

 The music video was filmed in Africa.
 Underwood is seen singing to young children and helping them with different art projects, such as painting.
-At one point in the video, she is seen walking into a cemetery with a girl on her arms, and a boy by her hand who is carrying flowers.
-Underwood is also seen crying towards the end of the video, when she is helping an ill person.
+At one point in the video, she is seen walking into a cemetery with a girl in her arms, and a boy by her hand who is carrying flowers.
+Underwood is also seen crying towards the end of the video when she is helping an ill person.
 This music video was made available for download on the U.S. iTunes Store.

 Charts

 Shakira version

-"I'll Stand by You" is a cover in 2010 by the Colombian singer Shakira as a promotional charity single for the Hope for Haiti Now campaign and was released on January 23, 2010, in the wake of the devastating 2010 Haiti earthquake.
+Colombian singer Shakira covered "I'll Stand by You" in 2010 as a promotional charity single for the Hope for Haiti Now campaign and was released on January 23, 2010, in the wake of the devastating 2010 Haiti earthquake.
 Recorded live on the charity telethon Hope for Haiti Now: A Global Benefit for Earthquake Relief on January 22, 2010, in New York City.
 She performed the song during the program, exactly before Wyclef Jean's speech and after Reese Witherspoon's call on the phone bank.
 The song is found on the charity benefit album, Hope for Haiti Now.